Jazz vocal improvisation

 What is the course about?

 Develop approaches to improvising with jazz tunes and singing over standard chord sequences.
-There will be practice in class to build your improvising confidence and expertise.
+There will be regular practice in class to build your improvising confidence and expertise.

 What will we cover?